-We agreed with the Audit Committee to report all identified errors in excess of £1,000 (2021: £500).
+We agreed with the Board of Directors to report all identified errors in excess of £1,000 (2022: £1,500).
 Errors below that threshold would also be reported to it if, in our opinion as auditor, disclosure was required on qualitative grounds.